Skip to content

 White Noise

-• \(y_{t} \sim N(0, \sigma^{2})\)
+• \(y_{t} \sim WN(0, \sigma^{2})\)

-• ACF: \(\gamma(h) = \begin{cases} \sigma^2 & h=0 \\ 0 & \text{ow} \end{cases}\)
+• ACF: \(\gamma(h) = \begin{cases} \sigma^2 & h=0 \\ 0 & \text{otherwise} \end{cases}\)

-• SDF: \(S(\omega)= \dfrac{\sigma^{2}}{2\pi}\) \(\implies\) constant for all \(\omega\).
-So, the white noise has equal power across all frequencies.
+• Observation: The SDF is constant for all \(\omega\).
+This implies that white noise has equal power across all frequencies (analogous to "white light" containing all visible colors).

-AR(1) process
+AR(1) Process

-• \(y_{t} = \phi y_{t-1} + \epsilon_{t}\), where \(|\phi| \lt 1\), \(e_{t} \sim N(0, \sigma^{2})\)
+• \(y_{t} = \phi y_{t-1} + \epsilon_{t}\), where \(|\phi| \lt 1\) and \(e_{t} \sim WN(0, \sigma^{2})\).

 • ACF: \(\gamma(h) = \dfrac{\sigma^{2}}{1-\phi^{2}}\phi^{|h|}\)